Gordon Daniel Conant: Personal life

 Born in Cedar Dale, East Whitby Township (now part of the City of Oshawa) in Ontario, Conant was a member of one of Oshawa's early European families.
 He was educated at the University of Toronto and Osgoode Hall Law School, and was called to the Ontario Bar in 1912.
 He practiced law in Oshawa.
 In 1913 he married Verna Conant (née Smith), daughter of E. D. Smith.
 Together they had three children.
 Outside politics, Conant served as president of Oshawa General Hospital, Oshawa Chamber of Commerce, Rotary Club and South Ontario Canadian Club.
 In 1933, he was made a King's Counsel.
 From 1943 to 1951, he was a Master of the Supreme Court of Ontario.
 In 1944, he was awarded an honorary degree from the University of Toronto.
 Conant died on January 2, 1953.

 Municipal politics

 In 1914, he was Deputy Reeve of Oshawa and Reeve in 1915.
 In 1916–1917, Conant became the youngest Mayor of Oshawa.
 After his office he dedicated himself to the development of hydro-electric power in Ontario.
-Due to his efforts, Ontario gained controlled of its own electrical system.
+Due to his efforts, Ontario gained control of its own electrical system.
 In 1934, he became Crown Attorney for Ontario County.